 Not for: Parents with a purely academic outlook and prefer the idea of a large school with sprawling facilities and hundreds of clubs.
 And if girls don’t want to get messy, build things, work up a sweat on the sports field and generally get stuck in, the Stormont ethos probably isn’t for them.

 Dare to disagree:

 Don’t take my word for it!
 Have a look for yourself.
-To arrange a visit, call or email: 01707 654037; email@example.com.
+There’s an Open Morning on 8 March 2022 or to arrange a private tour, call 01707 654037 or e-mail email@example.com

 Stormont School, The Causeway, Potters Bar, Hertfordshire, EN6 5HA.